 It is also important not to underestimate the importance and value of mental exercise and enrichment for your puppy.
 Mental stimulation can tire a puppy or dog just as much as physical exercise.
 A tired mind results in a tired puppy.
 See ways to provide mental stimulation and enrichment for your puppy here.

 Can you over-exercise a puppy

 Yes, you can overdo it when exercising your puppy.
 This is also true of even an adult dog.
 When providing exercise for your puppy it is crucial to take into consideration that their bones, muscles, and joints are still growing and developing.
 The main concern when exercising a puppy is to avoid doing damage or causing injury to their growth plates.
 For more about what growth plates are see below.

 What are growth plates?

-Puppies are different to adult dogs in that at the end of their long bones they have what are called growth plates.
+Puppies are different from adult dogs in that at the end of their long bones they have what are called growth plates.
 These contain rapidly dividing cells that allow the bone to grow until they reach puberty.
 At that time the bone ends calcify becoming a stable inactive part of the bone.
 Until the growth plate close they are vulnerable and prone to injury.

 The bones are held together by soft tissue consisting of muscles, tendons, and ligaments which in a puppy are much stronger than the growth plates.
-Therefore excessive stress from bending, twisting or rotating will cause injury and pull apart the growth plate.
+Therefore excessive stress from bending, twisting, or rotating will cause injury and pull apart the growth plate.
 An injury to the growth plate may not heal in time for the puppy to grow up straight.
 This can result in misshaped limbs creating an incorrect angle to a joint making them more prone to further injury as an adult.
-In addition, puppies bones are softer and don’t reach full bone density until they mature.
+In addition, a puppy’s bones are softer and don’t reach full bone density until they mature.